aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ```

-Please note the `bootstrapEnabled` and `bootstrapOptions` properties is not required and will be ingored when you create the `Bottlerocket` capacity.
+Please note Bottlerocket does not allow to customize bootstrap options and `bootstrapOptions` properties is not required when you create the `Bottlerocket` capacity.

 `Bottlerocket` is now available in public preview and only available in [some supported AWS regions](https://github.com/bottlerocket-os/bottlerocket/blob/develop/QUICKSTART.md#finding-an-ami).